Luca-Castelnuovo/test/README.md

 # todo
     - css make an X on error instead ov 'vinkje'
-    - css create class .highlight
+    - if i press css it creates a html file